Blog: Seven Calls to Action for the New Government to Integrate Children Who Use EAL

 1. Address the EAL policy vacuum as a priority

-3. Assess English proficiency
+2. Assess English proficiency

 The new Government must act on the research that shows that it is proficiency in English that has the greatest impact on EAL learners’ attainment and support schools to assess this.
-Proficiency in English for EAL pupils actually explains 4 to 6 times as much variation in achievement as gender, free school meals and ethnicity combined.
+Proficiency in English for EAL pupils explains 4 to 6 times as much variation in achievement as gender, free school meals and ethnicity combined.
 Proficiency scales (present in all the devolved nations and in other English-speaking countries) were only briefly introduced between 2016 and 2018 in England and should be reintroduced, as well as support for teachers to formatively assess EAL learners.
 We have freely available resources on this, including the award-winning EAL Assessment Framework.

-6. Support children with high needs arriving later into the school system
+5. Support children with high needs arriving later into the school system

 Why listen to us and why act now?

 Since 2011, the work that we have achieved alongside partner schools and local authorities is highly valued.
 We have trained more than 86,000 teachers, achieved key policy outcomes and become a leading voice on tackling language barriers faced by speakers of English as an Additional Language.
-During the past decade we have built our evidence base through world-class research, which we apply in everything we do.
-This has helped us develop the award-winning EAL Assessment Framework and to strike the right balance with our evidence-informed practice approach.
+During the past decade we have built our evidence base through world class research, which we apply into everything we do.
+This has helped us develop the award winning EAL assessment framework and to strike the right balance with our evidence-informed practice approach.
+We’ll continue to be here for schools and policymakers, but we need system levers, and a drive and vision from the new Government to promote full integration and attainment of EAL learners.

 [1] “EAL factor” is the three years’ worth of funding in the schools funding formula.